UOA-MEDSCI-736/kdea020-metabolomics/README.md

 ### Dependencies
+*NoRAND requires R version 3.3.0 or later to be installed, and its use under earlier versions is not supported.*

-There are two external R packages upon which NoRAND is dependent:
+Additionally, there are two external R packages upon which NoRAND is dependent:

 #### Qvalue
 - For interpretive statistics of metabolites, NoRAND employs the qvalue package from BioConductor.
 This package is not available through CRAN.